 I grew up eating this soup at least twice a month.
 It was one of my father’s favourite.
 He used to make it with sauerkraut stored in barrels and whatever meat he could buy.

 There are a few versions of Kapusniak.
 Sauerkraut soup is usually cooked with pork and/or polish kielbasa (Polska kielbasa).
-My wife doesn’t like pork so I modified my father’s traditional recipe and use chicken instead.
+My wife doesn’t like pork so I modified my Dad’s traditional recipe and use chicken instead.

 Here is my version of Polish Sauerkraut Soup and I hope you like it: